banner

 Lewisletter

-The Society also publishes the Lewisletter, a lively bi-annual which brings news of books, exhibitions, reviews and controversy.
-When you subscribe to the Annual, you will also receive the Lewisletter.
+The Society also publishes the Lewisletter, a lively annual which brings news of books, exhibitions, reviews and controversy.
+When you subscribe to the Journal, you will also receive the Lewisletter.

 Wyndham Lewis Trust